AlphaHydrae/blog/_drafts/2021-02-12-how-to-display-an-image-protected-by-header-based-authentication.md

 ```

 You can use [the `arrayBuffer` method][fetch-api-array-buffer] of the [fetch
-`Response`][fetch-api-response] to get the data to pass to the Base64 conversion
+`Response`][fetch-api-response] to get the array buffer to pass to the Base64
-function, then build a properly formatted data URL and use it as the source of
+conversion function, then build a properly formatted data URL and use it as the
-the image:
+source of the image:

 ```js
 async function displayProtectedImage(